rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 _stream_id:in(0000007b000001c850d9950ea6196b1a4812081265faa1c7, 1230007b456701c850d9950ea6196b1a4812081265fff2a9)
 ```

-It is also possible specifying subquery inside `in(...)`, which selects the needed `_stream_id` values.
+It is also possible to specify a subquery inside `in(...)`, which selects the needed `_stream_id` values.
 For example, the following query returns
 logs for [log streams](https://docs.victoriametrics.com/victorialogs/keyconcepts/#stream-fields) containing `error` [word](https://docs.victoriametrics.com/victorialogs/logsql/#word)
 in the [`_msg` field](https://docs.victoriametrics.com/victorialogs/keyconcepts/#message-field) during the last 5 minutes: